 We are extraordinarily proud of our employees and are deeply grateful for their commitment to our patients and families.”

-Claudia Roth, PhD, President and Chief Executive Officer of Western Psychiatric Institute and Clinic of UPMC
+Claudia Roth, PhD, President and Chief Executive Officer of UPMC Western Psychiatric Hospital

 “We are deeply saddened by the tragic loss of our colleague and friend yesterday.
 It was clear that he was truly a leader among our staff, and he was beloved by the geriatric patients whom he cared for every day.
 Our thoughts and prayers are with his family and friends during this time.
 This senseless act of violence has had a profound impact on all of us who knew and admired him.
 He will be greatly missed.”

-Western Psychiatric is offering on-site resources and tools to support staff, patients, and families during this challenging time.
+UPMC Western Psychiatric Hospital is offering on-site resources and tools to support staff, patients, and families during this challenging time.